 Personal injury protection is perhaps the most misunderstood and unfairly ignored type of car insurance coverage.
 Read on to learn why it’s so important.

 PIP is a type of car insurance coverage that pays for medical expenses resulting from a car accident.
 It also provides compensation for lost wages, funeral expenses, and more.
-Depending on where you live, it also may cover you or anyone else on your policy if you're hit by a vehicle while walking down the street.
+Depending on where you live, it also may cover you if you're hit by a car while walking down the street.

 While PIP and liability protection seem quite similar, they’re different in a few important ways.
 Liability protection and its components, which include bodily injury liability and property damage liability, cover damage you do to another person’s vehicle.
 In other words, if you cause an accident, it only covers his or her expenses.
 With PIP, whether or not you cause the accident, your insurance company compensates you.

 Medical payments coverage is something you can add to your car insurance policy that pays for medical and funeral expenses tied to an accident.
 Oh, and it does that whether or not you’re found to be at fault for the crash.
 This is different from PIP, which goes beyond covering injuries caused by an accident.

 According to Nicholas A. Morrow of Morrow & Sheppard LLP, PIP usually reimburses policyholders for services like childcare, grocery delivery, and household maintenance, too.
 It also covers medical services like psychotherapy, occupational therapy, physical therapy, funeral expenses, and a small death benefit if someone dies in a car accident.